 Excel Print (Table of Contents)

-Print in Excel is used for printing out the data therein spreadsheet but to the width which is allowed for selected and available pages in printer setting.
+Print in Excel is used to print out the data therein spreadsheet but to the width that is allowed for selected and available pages in printer setting.
 We can print the current sheet, active sheet, entire workbook, any selected table or any customized range of worksheets.
-Make sure, when we are about to print, under the print preview section we should have all the necessary columns.
+Make sure; when we are about to print, under the print preview section, we should have all the necessary columns.
 We can even give the border using print gridlines without actually bordering the data in the worksheet.